agarcher/tpuf-tweets/pdf_hybrid_search_guide.md

     },
   ],
 });
-// ... merge results with RRF and log like before
+// ... fuse results with RRF and log like before

 /* RRF Results:
 [1] RRF Score: 0.0307